Jeju uprising: Political situation on Jeju Island

 Residents of Jeju island were some of the most active participants in the Korean independence movement against colonial Japanese occupation.
 Due to the island's relative isolation from the mainland peninsula, Jeju experienced relative peace after the Japanese surrender, contrasting with the period of heavy unrest in the southern region of mainland Korea.
 As with the mainland, the period immediately following the Japanese surrender was characterized by the formation of People's Committees, local autonomous councils tasked with coordinating the transition towards Korean independence.
 When the American military government arrived on Jeju in late 1945, the Jeju People's Council was the only existing government on the island.
 As a testament to this relative stability, the US military governor under the United States Army Military Government in Korea (USAMGIK) John R. Hodge stated in October 1947 that Jeju was "a truly communal area that is peacefully controlled by the People's Committee without much Comintern influence."

 The Jeju People's Committee had come under the directive of the Workers' Party of South Korea (WPSK) by late 1946.
 The WPSK encouraged the People's Council to establish military and political committees, as well as mass organizations.
 The 1946 USAMGIK dissolution of the provisional People's Republic of Korea and their associated People's Committees on the mainland sparked the Autumn Uprising of 1946, which did not spread to Jeju (as its PC still operated virtually undisturbed by the American military government) but did contribute to rising tensions on the island.
+However, since the 2000s, many South Korean liberal scholars and bereaved families of the victims of the massacre have maintained that the Jeju People's Committee has nothing to do with directive of the WPSK.

 Incidents leading up to the uprising

-Sam-Il demonstrations
+Sam-il demonstrations

 Residents of Jeju began protesting against the elections a year before they took place.
-Particularly concerned about permanently dividing the peninsula, the WPSK planned gatherings on March 1, 1947, to denounce the elections and simultaneously celebrate the anniversary of the March 1st Movement (also known as the Sam-Il Movement).
+Particularly concerned about permanently dividing the peninsula, the WPSK planned gatherings on March 1, 1947, to denounce the elections and simultaneously celebrate the anniversary of the March First Movement (also known as the Sam-il Movement).
 An attempt by the security forces to disperse the crowds only brought more citizens of Jeju out in support of the demonstrations.
-The police fired indiscriminate warning shots, some of which went into the crowd.
-Although these shots successfully pacified the demonstrators, six civilians were killed, including a six-year-old child.
+The police fired indiscriminately into the crowd, killing six civilians, including a six-year-old child.